mcallistertad/embedded-client/README.md

  * Parameters
  * ctx              Skyhook request context
  * sky_errno        sky_errno is set to the error code
- * size             Request size in bytes
+ * size             Request size in bytes stored here

  * Returns          SKY_SUCCESS or SKY_ERROR and sets sky_errno with error code
  */